-New opportunities at the intersection of arts and sciences
+New Opportunities at the Intersection of Humanities and Sciences

-- To enrich the dialogue between humanities and technology;
+- To promote dialogues between humanities and S&T;

-- To explore cutting-edge topics that integrate arts and sciences; and
+- To explore cutting-edge topics that integrate humanities and sciences; and

-- To create synergies between arts and sciences.
+- To create synergies between humanities and sciences.

 - To provide research-based intellectual support for policy making in the areas of law, education, business, and culture in Macao;

-- To enhance the understanding of Macao in a comparative, inter-disciplinary and global perspective; and
+- To enhance the understanding of Macao from a comparative, inter-disciplinary and global perspective; and

 - To promote inter-disciplinary studies of Macao.